sfonteneau/AzureADConnect_Samba4/README.md

 Warning
 ========

+* Please note that this project uses Microsoft APIs not officially documented.
+Microsoft may break compatibility at any time

-The script does not support 2FA authentication for the "mailadmin" account indicated in the conf file
+* The script does not support 2FA authentication for the "mailadmin" account indicated in the conf file

-userPrincipalName is used for the email address
+* userPrincipalName is used for the email address

-"password writeback" not supported
+* "password writeback" not supported

-User and group management only (device optional)
+* User and group management only (device optional)

 sourceanchor